Cluster Headaches (CHs)

 - A need to avoid light and sound

 Good to know: A cluster headache is also known as a migrainous neuralgia, but is a different kind of headache from a migraine.
 Migraines are often confused with cluster headaches due to the fact that they can also be very painful and can affect people frequently or in bouts for periods of time, so it is important to be aware of their different characteristics to ensure that a person affected by headaches receives treatment for the appropriate type.
-See the “Cluster headache FAQs section below and this resource on migraines for more information.
+(See the section on avoiding misdiagnosis.)
+If you think that you or a loved one may be affected by CHs, migraine headaches, or another condition, you can get a free symptom assessment by downloading the Ada app.

 Duration and frequency